remotion-dev/remotion/packages/docs/docs/cloudrun/rendermediaoncloudrun.md

 ## Return value

-Returns a promise resolving to an object containing the following:
+Returns a promise resolving to an object.
+### `status`

+ Use this to determine the structure of the response.
+It can either be:

+- 'success' - render has been performed successfully.
+- 'crash - Cloud Run service has crashed.

+## Return when status === 'success'

+The resulting object contains the following:
+### `status`

+'success' - render has been performed successfully.
+### `publicUrl?`

+_optional_

+The publicly accessible URL of the rendered file.
+Only available when the request had the [`privacy`](/docs/cloudrun/rendermediaoncloudrun#privacy) property set to 'public'.

 ### `renderId`